EliahKagan/palgoviz/basics/sll.md

 ## Solution to the problem of heterogeneous cycles

-In many uses, client code can ensure that no heterogeneous cycle forms.
-But this can't be guaranteed, even in reasonably written code, and it can't always be predicted.
-So it would be good if the node type could prevent or break such cycles.
-Since a node's element and successor always exist as long as the node does--because the node holds strong references to them--it seems the references to them from the table could be weak instead of strong.
+In many uses, client code can ensure no heterogeneous cycle forms.
+But that's not always feasible.
+Furthermore, the whole point of cyclic garbage collection is that even arbitrary cycles do not cause leaks.
+So it would be good if the node type could avoid keeping strong references to any heterogeneous cycles no longer reachable except through its private table.
+Because a node's element and successor always exist for as long as the node exists--since the node holds strong references to them--it seems the references to them from the table could be weak instead of strong.

 Is this really okay?
-In an entry mapping the key like `(value, next_node)` to the value `node`, is it safe for the key's references to `value` and `next_node` to be weak references?
+In an entry that maps a key `(value, next_node)` to a value `node`, is it safe for the key's references to `value` and `next_node` to be weak references?

-It would be easy to say yes, if the callback the table registers to remove the entry is guaranteed to remove it without looking up the entry by key.
+It would be easy to say yes, *if* the callback the table registers to remove the entry were guaranteed to remove it without looking up the entry by key.
 But `weakref.WeakValueTable` makes no such promise.
-Furthermore, its implementation in CPython, which stores entries in an underlying dict to satisfy its atomicity guarantees, always subscripts that dict with the key to remove it.
+Furthermore, its implementation in CPython stores entries in an underlying dict to satisfy its atomicity guarantees, and *always* subscripts that dict with the key to remove it.
 Subscripting the dict calls `hash` on the key, and also compares it for equality to one or more keys stored in the dict.

 <!-- FIXME: Finish writing the text from here to the HTML comment below. -->
 Might it *still* be safe?
 We have a very nice invariant on our side: